bbognar1992/baza/frontend/README.md

 ## 📄 License

-This project is part of the ÉpítAI Construction Management System.
+This project is part of the Pontum Construction Management System.